Kitware/SMTK/doc/userguide/contributing.rst

   * common — source for classes used throughout the smtkCore library
   * attribute — source for :ref:`smtk-attribute-sys` in the smtkCore library
   * model — source for :ref:`smtk-model-sys` in the smtkCore library
+  * mesh — source for :ref:`smtk-mesh-sys` in the smtkCore library
   * simulation — aids to exporting simulation input decks in the smtkCore library
   * io — file and string I/O in the smtkCore library, a mix of XML and JSON
   * view — source for providing views of attributes and models in the smtkCore library